szstonelee/redisoo/README.md

 In "Cache Aside" pattern, there is an inconsistency problem.

+NOTE: if you can not see the picture below, mostly in China, please do the fix

+sudo vi /etc/hosts
+add a line of: ```199.232.68.133 raw.githubusercontent.com```

 <img src="doc/inconsistency.jpg" width=800>

 In "Cache Through" pattern, Redisoo solves the inconsistent problem.